Expertium/expertium.github.io/Algorithm.md

 Finally, we apply what LMSherlock calls "mean reversion", where the current value of D is slightly reverted back to the default value that corresponds to the Easy button: w4.

 ![image](https://github.com/user-attachments/assets/30353383-9bd7-4df5-ae62-eca15a3bb2d0)

+I could write the entire formula without splitting it into several parts (like D' and D''), but I think it's easier to understand this way.

 This means that if you keep pressing "Good", difficulty will eventually converge to its default value, which is an optimizable parameter.